andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/03_Stats_HRF_Overview.rst

 From the BOLD Response to the HRF
 *********

 Another assumption we make is what the BOLD response looks like.
-This is important not only for modeling the link between neural activity and blood flow, and from there to the observed signal - a phenomenon known as **neurovascular coupling** - but for how we define our statistical models for what brain regions are associated with which condition.
+This is important not only for modeling the link between neural activity and blood flow, and from there to the observed signal, but for how we define our model to test which brain regions are associated with which condition.

 In the 1990's, empirical studies of the BOLD signal demonstrated that, after a stimulus was presented to the subject, any part of the brain responsive to that stimulus - say, the visual cortex in response to a visual stimulus - showed an increase in BOLD signal.
 The BOLD signal also appeared to follow a consistent pattern, peaking around six seconds and then falling back to baseline over the next several seconds.
 This pattern can be modeled with a mathematical function called a **Gamma Distribution**.
-When the Gamma Distribution is constructed with parameters to best fit the BOLD response observed by most empirical studies, we refer to it as the canonical Hemodynamic Response Function, or **HRF**.
+When the Gamma Distribution is created with parameters to best fit the BOLD response observed by most empirical studies, we refer to it as the canonical Hemodynamic Response Function, or **HRF**.

 When applied to fMRI data the Gamma Distribution is called a **basis function**.
 We call it a basis function because it is the fundamental element, or basis, of the model we will create and fit to the time series of the data.
 Furthermore, if we know what the shape of the distribution looks like in response to a very brief stimulus, we can predict what it should look like in response to stimuli of varying durations.
 We now turn to examples of each to illustrate this concept.